TianxingChen/Embodied-AI-Guide/README.md

 * An Introduction to PDDL: [PDF](https://www.cs.toronto.edu/~sheila/2542/s14/A1/introtopddl2.pdf)<br>
 * AI Agent from IBM: An artificial intelligence (AI) agent refers to a system or program that is capable of autonomously performing tasks on behalf of a user or another system by designing its workflow and utilizing available tools.<br>
 * Embodied Agent wiki: [website](https://en.wikipedia.org/wiki/Embodied_agent)<br>
-* Awesome-LLM-Robotics: A repo contains a curative list of papers using Large Language/Multi-Modal Models for Robotics/RL. [website](https://github.com/GT-RIPL/Awesome-LLM-Robotics)<br>
 * Lilian Weng 个人博客 - AI Agent 系统综述 [5]: 中文: [website](https://mp.weixin.qq.com/s/Jb8HBbaKYXXxTSQOBsP5Wg) 英文: [website](https://lilianweng.github.io/posts/2023-06-23-agent/)<br>